-How To Make Preserved Lemons
+Preserved Lemons

 If you’re a fan of Moroccan and Middle Eastern cooking you’ve probably had the experience of thumbing through recipes, drooling all the while, earmarking the ones you particularly like, only to then scan through the ingredients and see the words: “Preserved Lemons”.
-Your heart sinks for a moment as you realize you’re sorely lacking this crucial ingredient (and simultaneously wondering, what the heck is a “preserved lemon” anyway??)
+Your heart sinks for a moment as you realize you are sorely lacking this crucial ingredient.
 And so with disappointment you un-earmark that page and move on to the next recipe.
+DON’T let that scenario stop you again.
+Because nothing could be easier than making your own DIY preserved lemons!
+These are one of my most favorite “secret” ingredients and I’m going to show you exactly how to make them and how to use them in lots of delicious ways!

 How to Use Preserved Lemons

-What Kind of Lemons Should I Use?
+What Kind of Lemons Are Best?

-How To Make Preserved Lemons
+How Long Do Preserved Lemons Last?

 Trim the nubs off both ends of each lemon.